automl/arlbench/README.md

 > [!CAUTION]
 > Windows is currently not supported and also not tested.
 We recommend using the Linux subsytem if you're on a Windows machine.

+If you want to run the ARLBench on GPU, we recommend you check out the [JAX installation guide](https://jax.readthedocs.io/en/latest/installation.html) to see how you can install the correct version for your GPU setup.

 ## Quickstart